SergioRuval/github-slideshow/_posts/0000-01-02-SergioRuval.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Esta es una diapositiva en spanglich
+Esta es una diapositiva en spanglich muy bonita
 Use the left arrow to go back!